Chapter 2 : Chapter One: Hippogriffs Amuck

 "Whaaat?"
 James yelled, unable to hear her because of all the people nudging him and asking him what in the world was going on.

 Samantha slumped deep down in her corner spot, trapped by Sirius to her right and the cold wall of the train to her left.
-She was stuck listening to Lily whine because she was surrounded by too many people that appeared like Hippogriffs with there heads cut off.
+She was stuck listening to Lily whine because she was surrounded by too many people that appeared like Hippogriffs with their heads cut off.

 She already knew where James and Lily's conversation were going.
 Lily would yell and James would try to be suave and woo her.
 Lily would become further irritated and James would fail at convincing her that he was worth more than a minute of her time.
 No matter what, it seemed that James and Lily's fights fell into the same pattern over and over again.